-In this article our Los Angeles immigration lawyers answer frequently-asked-question about K-4 visas in California, including eligibility, application processes, time frames, and fees.
+In this article, our California immigration lawyers answer frequently-asked-question about K-4 visas in California, including eligibility, application processes, time frames, and fees.
 Click on a topic to jump directly to that section:

 - 1. Can my children get a K-4 visa in California?

 - 2. How does my son or daughter apply for a K-4 visa?

 - 3. How long does it take to get a K-4 visa?